Rabbi Matt Rosenberg, Campus Rabbi and Executive Director

-At Texas A&M, Rabbi Matt is working to grow the Jewish community and the Hillel by building a Jewish Studies program, growing Israel advocacy on campus, and offering a wide-range of educational, religious, and social programming to Jewish students in the still-new Hillel building.
+Rabbi Matt is a member of the Rabbinical Assembly, having been ordained in May 2013 at the Ziegler School of Rabbinic Studies at American Jewish University in Los Angeles.
+He is working to grow the Jewish community and the Hillel by building a Jewish Studies program, growing Israel advocacy on campus, and offering a wide-range of educational, religious, and social programming to Jewish and non-Jewish students.

 Prior to rabbinical school, Rabbi Matt was a director of emergency and volunteer services for the American Red Cross in California.
-Rabbi Matt earned his bachelor’s degree in geography from UC Davis, his master’s degree in geography from California State University Northridge, and a master’s in rabbinic studies from American Jewish University.
-He is the author of two books about geography and operates a website about geography.
+Rabbi Matt earned his bachelor’s degree in geography from UC Davis (making him also an “Aggie”), his master’s degree in geography from California State University Northridge, and a master’s degree in rabbinic studies from American Jewish University.